dirkleas/miditoyz/help.md

   --help                Show this message and exit.

 $ miditoyz verify --help
-Usage: miditoyz verify [OPTIONS] MIDI_OR_JSON_FILE
+Usage: miditoyz verify [OPTIONS] FILE_NAME

-  Verify MIDI song file can be processed with mido and music21 packages or that JSON file is syntactically correct format.
+  Verify MIDI song file can be processed with mido and music21 packages or that a JSON or CSV file is the correct format.

 Arguments:
-  MIDI_OR_JSON_FILE  MIDI song or JSON file to verify for correct syntax.
+  FILE_NAME  MIDI song, JSON, or CSV file to verify for correct format.
              [required]

 Options:
   --help  Show this message and exit.